-In order to provide an appropriate balance of risk and reward, incentive remuneration plans are developed in accordance with the Company's Global Compensation Principles:
+In order to provide an appropriate balance of risk and reward, incentive remuneration plans are developed in accordance with the Company's Compensation Governance Policy and the Global Compensation Principles therein:

-Principle 1 Compensation should be comprised of an appropriate mix of salary, benefits and incentives paid over time that properly aligns employee and stockholder interests.
+Principle 1 Remuneration should be comprised of an appropriate mix of salary, benefits and incentives paid over time that properly aligns employee and stockholder interests.

-Principle 2 Criteria for payment of incentive compensation should take into account Company-wide, business unit and individual factors.
+Principle 2 Criteria for payment of incentive remuneration should take into account Company-wide, business unit and individual factors.

-Principle 3 Compensation should be determined on the basis of a combination of financial and non-financial factors that reflect both the current period and a longer period.
+Principle 3 Remuneration should be determined on the basis of a combination of financial and nonfinancial factors that reflect both the current period and a longer period.

-Principle 4 Compensation programs should incorporate appropriate governance processes and procedures.
+Principle 4 Remuneration programs should incorporate appropriate governance processes and procedures.

-These principles work in conjunction with broader remuneration practices, including the Company's overall commitment to pay for performance, remuneration policies and risk management processes set forth in the Company's Risk Framework and Risk Appetite Statement.
+These principles work in conjunction with broader remuneration practices, including the Company's overall commitment to pay for performance, remuneration policies and risk management processes set forth in the Company's Risk Framework.